Education in Thailand: Universities

 There are 170 institutions of higher education in Thailand, both public and private, offering 4,100 curricula.
 For the 2015 academic year, the universities could accommodate 156,216 new students, but only 105,046 applied to take entrance exams.
-Exacerbating the student shortfall, the National Economic and Social Development Board projects that the number of Thais in the school-age group 0–21 years will fall to 20 percent of the population by 2040, a drop from 62.3 percent in 1980.
+Exacerbating the student shortfall, the National Economic and Social Development Board projects that the number of Thais in the school-age group 0–21 years will fall to 20 per cent of the population by 2040, a drop from 62.3 per cent in 1980.

 Many public universities receive financial support from the government for research purposes.
 Over half of the provinces have a government-run Rajabhat University (formerly Rajabhat Institutes) and Rajamangala University of Technology, which were traditionally teacher-training colleges.

 Thai universities do not score highly in the Quacquarelli Symonds (QS) World University rankings and they are losing ground when compared with other Asian universities.
 Thailand's top three universities, Chulalongkorn, Mahidol, and Thammasat, are trending down.
 When it was first ranked by QS, Chulalongkorn came in at 201.
 In 2018 it was ranked 271.
 Several years ago, Mahidol was ranked 255 but now is ranked 380.
 Thammasat in 2012 was ranked 561 but has consistently been in the 600s since then.

 Some of Thailand's leading universities include: